-The military has specialized wounded warrior programs designed to help the severely ill and injured transition back to duty or civilian life.
+The military provides specialized wounded warrior programs designed to help severely ill and injured service members transition back to duty or civilian life.
 Each service branch has its own program.
 While the programs do not focus on medical issues, they do help service members and their medical teams develop a comprehensive recovery plan that addresses specific rehabilitation and recovery goals.

 Wounded warrior program eligibility